Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 * good standard library design and documentation, probably worth copying
 * voted "most loved" by StackOverflow
-* ownership model/borrow checker has been found difficult to use by several studies :cite:``.
+* ownership model/borrow checker has been found difficult to use by several studies (`1 <https://arxiv.org/pdf/1901.01001.pdf>`__, `2 <https://arxiv.org/pdf/2011.06171.pdf>`__, `https://dl.acm.org/doi/pdf/10.1145/3510003.3510107`__).
 Also it is incomplete - can't even write linked lists without `endless pain <https://rcoh.me/posts/rust-linked-list-basically-impossible/>`__.
-In practice Rust programmers `end up <https://rust-unofficial.github.io/too-many-lists/third-layout.html>`__  using reference counting or GC to ensure memory safety
+In practice Rust programmers `end up <https://rust-unofficial.github.io/too-many-lists/third-layout.html>`__  using reference counting or GC to ensure memory safety in complex cases
 * concurrency safe, but async suffers from "borrow checker"-itis and uses atomic reference counting
+* has claimed to be "blazing fast" since `2014 <https://github.com/rust-lang/prev.rust-lang.org/commit/863e4176f92483853338f6237dafdf1a127a91ce>`__.
+But we see in `the one test of this claim on Google <https://youtu.be/ou8kQ4rIGqQ?t=1948>`__ that C is faster.
 * paradigm: imperative

 13. Kotlin